Quick Verdict

 Glow Recipe launched as a K-beauty curator in 2014 before pivoting to their own line of fruit-forward skincare.
 The brand became a Sephora bestseller off the strength of aesthetic packaging, Instagram-optimized pink-and-green branding, and products named after the fruits they contain (watermelon, plum, avocado, pineapple).

-The formulations are real -- niacinamide, hyaluronic acid, retinol, AHAs -- at clinically meaningful concentrations.
-Nothing in the line is "fake skincare."
-The issue is price: $34-50 per product for ingredients available in The Ordinary's $7-15 range.
+The formulations are real -- niacinamide, hyaluronic acid, retinol, AHAs -- and the line is not "fake skincare."
+The issue is price: $34-50 per product for active categories that often exist in The Ordinary's $7-15 range.

 For users who value the brand aesthetic and experience, Glow Recipe is a legitimate premium option.
-For users focused on active ingredient performance per dollar, there's a cheaper path to the same result.
+For users focused on active ingredient performance per dollar, there's usually a cheaper path to a similar routine role.
 Here's the product-by-product breakdown.

 Honest Reviews of the 4 Hero Products